Often referred to as the “miracle molecule” or the “protein of youth”, collagen is attributed to helping customers with all manner of health concerns.

 Consider collagen no different from any other food source that isn’t considered a medicine yet provides the body with essential nutrients.

-We don’t classify oranges as medicine, but we know they are rich in vitamin C and help our immune system.
+For example, we don’t classify oranges as medicine, but we know they are rich in vitamin C and help our immune system.
 We don’t classify salmon as medicine, but we know it is a potent source of omega-3 fatty acids, which support heart health and possibly brain function.
 We don’t classify kombucha as medicine, but we know it encourages a balanced gut microbiome, which helps promote general health and well-being.

 So if collagen is not a medicine, what does it do for you?